 No trip report would be complete without including a few images of the beautiful grounds at Atmosphere and some of the amenities that make it so special.
 I also want to thank the management and all of the staff for making everyone feel welcomed and taking care of our every need.
 If you every needed anything, all you had to do was ask and it arrived with a smile.
 This included cakes to celebrate some of our guests 200th, 300th and 400th dives as well as a brand new certified diver!
 Atmosphere prefers to call itself a luxury resort and spa that has really great diving instead of a dive resort and all of our group agreed with this assessment after our eight days in paradise diving and being pampered.
 The proof is in their high percentage of return visitors that come back year after year or sometimes even multiple times a year.

-We have 2 more trips to this beautiful resort in 2017.
-Join us from Jul 22-29 or Jul 29 - Aug 5 on this family friendly trip.
-Scott will also be on hand to help with any photo questions you may have.
-Email us at email@example.com to join us on this group trip.
+Join us from June 23 - 30, 2018 on this family friendly trip.
+Erik will also be on hand to help with any photo questions you may have.
+Email us at email@example.com to join us on this underwater photo workshop.

 How to Book a Trip to Dumaguete

 Bluewater Travel can book you a resort in Dumaguete for the same cost or less than booking any other way.
 We know the diving, accommodations, and when to go better than anyone else!
 Email us at firstname.lastname@example.org to book your next dive trip to Dumaguete.